grobergm/web-design-process/README.md

 as well as the pop-out navbar on the side of the screen.
 <img src="img/research/side-nav.png"/>

-The contrasting typefaces between the navbar and the main titles were elegant, cool --maybe even _a little "funky"?_
+The contrasting typefaces between the navbar and the main titles were elegant, cool --maybe even _a little bit "funky"?_

 ## Sketches